 6) Internal competitions

-In 2018, AST/SC staff were given – for the first and only time so far – the chance to participate in an internal competition organised by the Commission.
-However, AST/SC colleagues were allowed to apply only for AST/SC2 posts and, therefore, excluded from applying to AST and AD posts in the 2018 internal competition:
+In 2016 and 2018 Commission’s internal competitions, AST/SC staff were allowed to apply only for AST/SC2 posts and, therefore, excluded from applying to AST and AD posts.
+According to the 2018 internal competition notice:

 ‘3) Specific conditions – function group and grade